Log file rotation and retention in ICM and WebDispatcher

 The maximum retention period may be affected by local law, workers council or simply by the available disk space.

-Please note: the parameter icm/security_log also will support the sub-parameter MAXFILES starting with SAP Kernel 7.77
+Hint: The parameter icm/security_log also will support the sub-parameter MAXFILES starting with SAP Kernel 7.77.
+For all others it is supported as of SAP Kernel 7.45.

-I do not define a maximum file size for a single log file to prevent from multiple files per day being created.
+Not defining a maximum file size for a single log file, prevents from multiple files per day being created.
 This helps to prevent log files from being heavily rotated due to high load.
 For some high load scenarios this should be at the back of one’s mind, especially if there is no load distribution to several instances or on the WebDispatcher.
 Since the log file may become very large and query them could take some time.

 The new placeholder %z introduced with SAP Kernel 7.81 helps a lot to save space, since log files are very good compressible.